Trendelburg Castle

 This picturesque 14th-century knight’s castle perches on a hilltop in the Rheinhardswald forest.
 The town grew up roughly within the same area covered by its ancient walls today.

-The original castle was built just before its chartering in 1301, by Konrad III of Schoeneberg.
-Through the years it was called Trindirberg, Drendenburg, Dreyndeneberch, Drenderburg, Drendelburg and Trendelburgk.
+The original castle was built just before its chartering in 1301, by Konrad III of Schoenberg.
+Through the years it was called Trindirberg, Drendenburg, Dreyndeneberch, Drenderburg, Drendelburg, and Trendelburgk.
 Romans probably camped here; the region paid homage to Charlemagne and fell under the influence of the Carolingians.

-Throughout much of Trendelburg Castle's history it has been connected with the Stockhausen family, which today runs the castle as a hotel and restaurant.
-Martin Luther, whose family was related to the Stockhausens, once stayed here.
+Throughout much of Trendelburg Castle’s history, it has been connected with the Stockhausen family, which today runs the castle as a hotel and restaurant.
+Martin Luther, whose family was related to the Stockhausen, once stayed here.
 French and English troops once made it their barracks, as did GIs during World War II.

 Address: Steinweg 1, 34388 Trendelburg, Germany.
 Get help with directions: